-Time in the library for Early Childhood students is all about literature appreciation and some quiet time alone with good books.
+Time in the library for Pre-K students is all about literature appreciation and some quiet time alone with good books.
 A typical lesson begins with a book or two read aloud, either theme-related or by the same author, followed by some fun songs or finger-plays.
 Then, the children can choose books to read independently or participate in a fine-motor activity like a craft or puzzle.
-In Early Childhood, we introduce the concept that all libraries contain books about everything in the world.
+In Pre-K, we introduce the concept that all libraries contain books about everything in the world.

 Kindergarteners’ Library class focuses on read-alouds and a lesson about books, authors, or another concept, e.g., letters or colors.
 A hands-on activity and check-out time are also included.
 This is the year the children get to borrow books and be responsible for them!
 They also begin to realize the library contains all different kinds of stories””long and short, real and make believe””and their Fifth Grade Reading Buddies reinforce this when browsing and selecting books together.